snehil002/Horse-Tree/README.md

 https://snehil002.github.io/Horse-Tree/

 ### Bibliography:
 Learned from **The Coding Train** youtube channel:
 >https://www.youtube.com/user/shiffman

-To play Chrome-Dino, type:
+To play Chrome-Dino game, type this in the address bar of Google Chrome browser:
 >chrome://dino
-in the address bar of Google Chrome browser.